Today’s Google Ads Help is an incredibly simple, yet often overlooked piece of the puzzle.

 ROI vs. CPA

-It’s worth it to take a moment and define what we’re trying to do.
+It’s worth taking a moment to define what we’re trying to achieve in Google Ads bid management.

 ROI (Return on Investment)